Economic

 Economic inclusion

 In line with “shared value” approaches, we intend to actively incorporate local businesses into the Urban&Civic family by procuring businesses near to our sites.
-We have taken this step for many years and are keen to formalise it in our Framework, aware of the many advantages it brings about.
+We have taken this step for many years and are keen to formalise it in our Framework, aware of the many advantages it brings.
 Local procurement can reduce transport related carbon emissions and improve the health and wellbeing of those employed by nearby suppliers thanks to shorter commuting times.
 It is also highly beneficial when we consider the long-term economic impacts of our development sites in the context of the location where they exist.

 Target